Analysis of the Entanglement with Centers: Analysis of Decomposition

-We study decompositions in a few examples: two dimensional Yang-Mills gauge theory, three dimensional Chern-Simons theory and fermion theory.
-We start the analysis with the quantization algebras and constraints in the Hilbert space.
+We study decomposition from a few examples: two-dimensional Yang-Mills gauge theory, three-dimensional Chern-Simons theory, and fermion theory, and start the analysis from the quantization algebras and constraints in the Hilbert space.
+The brief review of von Neumann algebra in Appendix \ref{app1}.